eda-ricercatore/admin-notes/skill-set/higher-end-roles/robotics.md

 	- Docker
 	- ROS
 + skill set:
+	- Solid background in multiple programming languages, e.g. Python or C/C++ and willingness to pick up any new programming languages or frameworks.
+	- Fearless about jumping around the stack (from improving driver to writing CUDA kernel to putting together React webapp) and working on aspects that have significant impact on product
+	- Having built enough systems to recognize what are the pragmatic designs (not the most fancy ones)
+	- Shape the vision and architecture of the system infrastructure that powers the next-generation of intelligent machines.
+	- Implement mission-critical software in a reliable and sustainable manner.
+	- Craft tools, processes and frameworks to redefine the software development in the rise of autonomous systems powered by artificial intelligence.
+	- Collaborate with, learn from, and mentor a team of diverse roles, which include software engineers, roboticists and AI researchers.
+	- Have worked at a startup before.
+Enjoy the fast-paced environment.
+	- Know how to scale yourself as the company grows, via mentorship, delegation, increased role and responsibilities.
+	- Are self-directed and enjoy figuring out what is the most important problem to work on.
+	- Own problems end-to-end, and are willing to pick up whatever knowledge you're missing to get the job done.
+	- Are detail oriented, and like to get the system working but know when to cut corners versus get it exactly right.
+	- Have a strong interest in AI & robotics.
+	- At covariant.ai we don't just accept difference—we celebrate it, we support it, and we thrive on it for the benefit of our employees, our products and our community.
+Covariant.ai is proud to be an equal opportunity workplace.
+We are committed to equal employment opportunity regardless of race, color, ancestry, religion, sex, national origin, sexual orientation, age, citizenship, marital status, disability, gender identity or Veteran status.
++ skill set:
 	- Technical capability to create robust and well-tested C++ software
 	- Familiarity with modern model predictive control and other advanced control techniques
 	- Experience with adaptive control, system identification, and machine learning methods